What is Days Working Capital (DWC)?

 ‘Days to Convert a $ of WC into Sales’

 The idea for a company should be to minimize this figure to as less as possible.
-Assume with a lot of hard work on achieving working capital efficiencies, the company reaches DWC of 1.
-This would mean with the same amount of investment in working capital, i.e. $157,500, the company’s per day sales would be $157,500.
+Assume with a lot of hard work on achieving working capital efficiencies, the company reaches a DWC of 1.
+This would mean with the same amount of investment in working capital, i.e., $157,500, the company’s per day sales would be $157,500.
 What have we achieved by doing this?
-We have achieved more sales with same working capital.
-Keeping other things constant for the time being it will lead to more EBIT due to increase in sales but the interest cost will remain same.
-So, the EBT will improve due to savings on interest cost.
+We have achieved more sales with the same working capital.
+Keeping other things constant for the time being it will lead to more EBIT due to an increase in sales, but the interest cost will remain the same.
+So, the EBT will improve due to savings on interest costs.

-In the same fashion, if we consider 1.53 dollar of WC is invested for achieving a dollar of sales.
+In the same fashion, if we consider 1.53 dollars of WC is invested for achieving a dollar of sales.
 For improved efficiencies in working capital management, there are 3 ways: